The Back to Education Programme (BTEA) is run by the Department of Social Protection.

 How to apply

-- Attend an interview and if you are eligible you will be offered a course place
+- You will be offered a provisional place

 - Fill out a VTOS APPLICATION FORM and return to the VTOS OFFICE